 How does "Remote Learning" work?

-The AI program is offered at the JKU's satellite campus in Vienna (German only) in the form of a live stream or as a video conference.
+The AI program is offered at the JKU's satellite campus in Vienna (German only) and at the JKU's satellite campus in Bregenz (German only) in the form of a live stream or as a video conference.

 Faculty members hold the courses in classrooms at the JKU campus.

 Video recordings of the class sessions will be made available online via the Moodle learning platform.

-Examinations will be taken largely on-site in Linz or in Vienna.
+Examinations will be taken largely on-site in Linz or in Vienna & Bregenz.

 How do I start my studies at the JKU?

 From the online pre-registration procedure to paying tuition fees – here you will find everything you need to know to help you take your first step to enroll!

-How can I complete my studies in Vienna?
+How can I complete my studies in Vienna & Bregenz?

-You must come to the JKU campus in person at least once in order to be admitted to the program.
+You will have to come to the JKU campus at least once in order to complete the admissions process in person (click here for detailed information about enrolling in the program).

-Faculty members hold courses at the JKU campus.
-The courses are streamed live or shown via video conference at the JKU's satellite campus in Vienna (German only).
+Courses held by faculty members at the JKU campus will either be streamed live or shown via video conference at the JKU's satellite campus in Vienna (German only) and Bregenz (German only).

-Can I complete the AI Program from abroad via Distance Learning?
+Can I complete the AI Program from abroad via Remote Learning?

-No. You must come to Linz in person at least once in order to officially enroll in the degree program and some courses will require your physical presence either in Linz or Vienna.
+No. You will have to come to Linz at least once in order to complete the admissions procedure in person and therefore officially enroll at the university.
+Some courses will require being in the classroom, either in Linz, Vienna, or Bregenz.